sunitasen/Leetcode-bookmark/README.md

 If you can't see the star icon try refreshing the page.

 ### Disadvantages:
-1. The load time is hardcoded to 4sec.
-I couldn't figure out any other way.
-PRs/Suggestions are welcomed.
-2. We cannot remove a already marked bookmark from popup. ( To do so, you will have to refresh the extension)
+1. We cannot remove a already marked bookmark from popup. ( To do so, you will have to refresh the extension)